Becoming A UK Counsellor

 What is the British Association for Counselling and Psychotherapy?

-What is a Certificate in Counselling Skills?
+What is the Certificate in Counselling Skills?

 A Certificate in Counselling Skills is an introductory qualification that teaches fundamental skills like active listening, empathy, and communication.
 It’s ideal for those exploring counselling as a career or wanting to enhance interpersonal skills for personal or professional use.